 He Picked A Losing Fight With Angry Bikers At A 1974 Show In New York

 As documented in Lester Bangs's now-infamous March 28, 1977, Village Voice article "Iggy Pop: Blowtorch In Bondage," things got extra wild for The Stooges during a show in Warren, Michigan, on February 7, 1974.
 The crowd was reportedly filled with "hostile" bikers, and Iggy wasn't there to play games.

+In 1970, The Stooges had a four-day residency at New York City's famed Ungano club, during which the band displayed some of its most outlandish behavior.
 Recalls Scott Kempner, guitarist for proto punk band The Dictators, who went to a few of these shows: "Iggy put life and limb into every show.
 I saw him bloody every single show."

-Steve Harris, former VP of Elektra records, The Stooges' label (and not to be confused with Iron Maiden's bass player of the same name), recalls: "Iggy took his d*ck out and put it on the speaker.
+Steve Harris, former VP of Elektra records, The Stooges' label (and not to be confused with Iron Maiden's bass player of the same name), recalls: "Iggy took his [junk] out and put it on the speaker.
 It was just vibrating around.
 He was very well endowed."